zlatanvasovic/hackwork/README.md

 ## Usage

-Hackwork's PHP features can be easily included in any `.php` file.
+Hackwork's PHP features can be easily included in any PHP file.
 Example
 content:

 ```php